informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-Running this command should output:
+Running this command should results in the following output:
 <details>
 <summary>Output for <code>emerald add-node</code></summary>